faizghifari/babybabellm-gptbert/multi_gpu.md

 - `--force-causal-mask`: insert a triangular future mask in the remote code so the exported model never attends to future tokens (mirrors the debugger’s forced causal mode).
 - `--causal`: append a causal wrapper and suffix repos with `-causal` when used with the default template.
 - `--rehost-prefix`: rebuild remote code for existing Hub repos instead of converting local weights.
+- `--emit-hidden-states` / `--no-emit-hidden-states`: control whether hidden states are returned by default from the exported models.
+- `--sequence-classification` / `--no-sequence-classification`: include or drop the baked-in `GPTBertForSequenceClassification` wrapper for GLUE-style fine-tuning.
+- `--sequence-dropout`, `--sequence-layer-norm-eps`, `--sequence-num-labels`: override the classifier head’s dropout, layer norm epsilon, and label count when packaging models or rehosting.

 ## Troubleshooting